vouched/vouched-rn-webview/README.md

 **Android**

 Make sure your device is connected via USB to the development computer, and can been seen, by running `adb devices`, and verifying a device is listed.
-Then run `yarn android` which will build the Android application, and run it on the device.
+Then run `npm run android` which will build the Android application, and run it on the device.
 You will eventually be presented with a web page that allows you to configure and run the plugin

 **iOS**

 Make sure your device is connected via USB to the development computer.
-You will need to add the npm package *ios-deploy*, by running `npm install -g ios-deploy`.
+You will need to add the npm package _ios-deploy_, by running `npm install -g ios-deploy`.
 Once installed, you can run the application by specifying the device name, ie `react-native run-ios --device "Jay's iPhone"` or by the device id, ie `react-native run-ios --udid 2412e2c450a14e23451699`.
 You will eventually be presented with a web page that allows you to configure and run the plugin

 #### Communicating between the plugin and react native